natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-08-mera-juta-hai-japani.md

 description: A reflection on the themes of modernity and globalization in Raj Kapoor's classic film _Shri 420_ and its iconic song "Mera Juta Hai Japani."
 emoji: 🌏
 tags:
-  - 🎵 Songs
+  - 🎬 Bollywood
-  - 🎥 Films
+  - 🌍 Globalization
-  - 🌆 Urbanization
+  - 🌆 Urban Spaces
+  - 🎵 Music
 haiku: |
   Modern world entwined,
   Echoes of lost origins,